-2. Start a conversation about maintaining a healthy brain and distribute our brochures to raise awareness.
+2. Start a conversation about maintaining a healthy brain and distribute our brochures for to raise awareness.
 Contact us for materials.

 Why the Sunflower?

-- We need to seek light instead of responding to the natural instinct of hiding in darkness during a depressive episode.
+- We need to seek light, instead of responding to the natural instinct of hiding in darkness, during times we may feel hopeless.